Back on My Feet Again

 "Back on My Feet Again" is the second single released by the Foundations.
 It was the follow-up to their hit single "Baby, Now That I've Found You".
 It was written by Tony Macaulay and John MacLeod and produced by Tony Macaulay.
 It charted at number 18 in the UK and also in Ireland.
 It reached No. 59 in the U.S. and number 29 in Canada.

+Background

+Clem Curtis was the lead vocalist on this song.